iotJumpway/Intel-Examples/Intel-Computer-Vision-SDK/TASS-PVL/Windows/Webcam/ConsoleApp/README.md

 ![IoT JumpWay Device Creation Docs](../../../../../images/Docs/Device-Creation.jpg)

-- Locate and update the following code in TASS-PVL-Windows-Console, and replace with your device settings.
+- Locate and update the following code in TASS-PVL-Windows-Console.cpp, and replace with your device settings.

 ```
     int IntelliLanLocation = 0;